jun0wanan/JunlinX.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Alibaba DAMO Academy and Nanyang Technological University. <!-- supervised by ... -->
+I am a PhD candidate in Nanyang Technological University and Alibaba DAMO Academy, supervised by [Asst Prof Shafiq Joty](https://raihanjoty.github.io) and [Dr Bing Lidong](https://lidongbing.github.io).

 Before my PhD journey, I graduated from [Information Systems Technology and Design (ISTD)](https://istd.sutd.edu.sg/) at [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg/), with a Bachelor of Engineering degree in Artificial Intelligence.